 This isn’t the first time you’ve heard about the problem.
 In fact, the death toll associated with texting and driving is so staggering that it has dominated headlines for years.

 That’s part of the problem.
 Everyone knows texting while driving is both common and deadly.
 But that knowledge isn’t enough to keep millions of people from engaging in a clear and present danger.

 More often than not, we talk about the problem in state-wide or national terms.
 Today, though, we want to impress upon you the very local nature of this threat.

 Texting and driving is pervasive in Bakersfield, California.
 We know that personally.
-As Bakersfield distracted driving lawyers, we’ve met with one family after another whose lives have been directly impacted by “intextication.”
+As Bakersfield distracted driving car accident attorneys, we’ve met with one family after another whose lives have been directly impacted by “intextication.”
 In many cases, we’ve even represented those victims and their families in litigation, successfully recovering the financial compensation they’re owed after a crash.

 But you don’t have to be an attorney to have witnessed the distracted driving threat for yourself.
 Take a ride down any busy Bakersfield highway of your choice.
 While you’re in the passenger seat, take a glance at the drivers around you.
 In the span of ten minutes, count how many people you see using their smartphones (or engaging in some other form of distraction).

 The frequency is terrifying.
 And it’s time for that to change.